bearclawpower/api-documentation-jekyll/_docs/signup.md

   <p>In previous versions of the API we required dealers to provide the static IP address of the web server being used to make requests to our API.
 This is no longer a requirement
   in the WPS API v4.</p>
 </div>

-## Approval process
-Please allow 1-3 business days for your submission to be approved and your information to be added into our system.
-Once approved your will receive an email stating that you have been approved and are ready to begin accessing our data.

-## Support
-It is our goal at WPS to create the tools and services you need to succeed in this competitive market.
-If you have questions about permissions, acceptable uses, and best practices please let us know.
-If you are experiencing technical difficulties, please consult the API Documentation first.
-Many times the answer will be there.
-But if you still need help, please give us a call at <a href="tel:8009993388">1-800-999-3388</a> and we'll be glad to help.

 Now that you’re signed up, let’s get to work!